 3. Nominal Account:

-We, at BPA Educators also offer this job oriented Professional Accounting Course
+We, at BPA Educators also offer this job-oriented Professional Accounting Course

-Modern Rules of accounting (Classification of Accounts):
+Modern Three Golden Rules of Accounting (Classification of Accounts):

 Types of Account | Account to be debited | Account to be credited |